Musallamjaw/AAAssistant/replit.md

 - **Production Build:** esbuild for fast, optimized server bundling

 **Key Endpoints:**
-- `GET /api/chat/messages` - Retrieve all chat messages
+- `GET /api/chat/messages?sessionId=<id>` - Retrieve chat messages for a session
-- `POST /api/chat/messages` - Send a new chat message
+- `POST /api/chat/messages` - Send a new chat message (includes conversation history)
+- `DELETE /api/chat/messages?sessionId=<id>` - Clear messages for a specific session

+**Conversation Context:**
+- The system maintains conversation history for each session
+- When sending a message to DeepSeek AI, the full conversation history is included
+- This allows the AI to reference previous messages and maintain context across multiple interactions
+- Sessions are managed via sessionId stored in browser localStorage

 **Rationale:** Express provides a minimal, flexible foundation that's well-suited for REST APIs, while TypeScript ensures type safety across the full stack.